 Let’s compare the expectations and realities of a social media manager job, so you know exactly what you’re getting into.

 When you apply for your first social media manager job, you might not know exactly what to expect.
 What does a social media manager do anyway?
+What sort of salary does a Social Media Manager make?
 What skills will you actually use on the job?
 How will your day usually look?
 What kind of results can you reliably get?